Government of Meiji Japan: Abolition of the domains

 In March 1869, the central government led by Ōkubo Toshimichi of Satsuma felt strong enough to effect further centralization.
 After merging the armies of Satsuma and Chōshū into a combined force, Ōkubo and Kido Takayoshi convinced the daimyō of Satsuma, Chōshū, Hizen and Tosa to surrender their domains to the emperor.
 Other daimyō were forced to do the same, and all were reappointed as “governors” to their respective domains, which were now treated as sub-divisions of the central government.

 In the spring of 1871, Ōkubo, Kido, Inoue Kaoru, Yamagata Aritomo, Saigō Takamori, Ōyama Iwao, Sanjō Sanetomi and Iwakura held a secret meeting during which it was decided to proceed with abolition of the han domains entirely.
 Later that year, all of the ex-daimyō were summoned to the Emperor, and he issued a decree converting the domains to prefectures headed by a bureaucratic appointee from the central government.
 The daimyō were generously pensioned off into retirement, and their castles became the local administrative centers for the central government.
 This decree resulted in 305 units of local administration, which were reduced to 72 prefectures and 3 municipalities by the end of the year through various mergers, so that by the end of 1871, Japan had become a fully centralized state.
 The transition was made gradually, so that there was no disruption to the lives of the common people, and no outbreaks of resistance or violence.
 The central government absorbed all of the debts and obligations of the domains, and many former officials in the domains found new employment with the central government.

 In 1871, the central government supported the creation of consultative assembles at the lowest levels of government, at the town, village and county level.
 The membership of the prefectural assemblies was drawn from these local assemblies.
 As the local assemblies only had the power of debate, and not legislation, they provided an important safety valve, without the ability to challenge the authority of the central government.

 Reorganization of the central government

-While then domains were being abolished and local administrative boundaries were being moved around, in August 1869, the central government itself underwent some restructuring to reinforce centralized authority.
+In August 1869, during abolition of feudal domains and redrawing of local administrative boundaries, the central government itself was restructured to reinforce centralized authority.
 The idea of division of powers was abandoned.
 The new government was based on a national assembly (which met only once), an appointive Council of Advisors (Sangi), and eight Ministries: